joealden/corum-docs/src/development/6-codeAnalysis/3-api.md

 crucial to the proper functioning of Corum as it stops non authenticated users from doing things like creating posts, creating comments and voting on posts.

-This configuration file is written in `yml`, which you may not be that familiar with.
-Here are the basics that are put to use in this file:
+This configuration file is written in `yml`.

-* `#` starts a comment
-* `-` starts an object

 So in this file, `permissions` is a list of objects.
 Each object in the `permissions` array specifies the `operation` to configure.
 The operations that